Primary Navigation Mobile

 3.5

-It's based on the old Peugeot 3008, so it's fine to drive, has an acceptable interior, and has reasonable space.
-The alternatives are more expensive in monthly finance too.
-Add to that a large boot and roomy interior, and the Grandland is worth a closer look.
+It's based on the old Peugeot 3008, so it's fine to drive, has an acceptably finished interior, and big boot too.
+The alternatives are more expensive in monthly finance too and it's a tried-and-tested model with no ownership headaches to mention.
+The previous generation Grandland is worth a look at the very least.

 Leasing prices fluctuate too regularly to give an accurate number.
 However, this car does fall within the £175 per month ballpark figure.